inkylabs-dev/inkycut/README.md

 🚧 Still early — your feedback shapes the next version.

-You don't need to pay to use the [Vibe Filming] currently, but an OpenAI API key is required before first use.
+You don't need to pay to use the InkyCut, but an OpenAI API key is required before first use.
+You can click the "Settings" button in the top right corner to add your OpenAI API key.

 **Want more features?
 Starting using it and submit an issue on GitHub!**